fieldtrip/website/tutorial/epilepsy.md

 (In this complicated case study, the peak that falls near the glioma is quite far down the list, shown in this image)
 {% include image src="/assets/img/tutorial/epilepsy/case1a_nearlesion.png" width="400" %}

-#### Visualise the beamformer time series in AnyWave
+#### Visualize the beamformer time series in AnyWave

-It is also clinically important to visualise the spikes that are contributing to the kurtosis images, not least to screen out any spurious sources which may be elicited by artifacts.
+It is also clinically important to visualize the spikes that are contributing to the kurtosis images, not least to screen out any spurious sources which may be elicited by artifacts.
 To do this, it is useful to have the original sensor data visible alongside the source time series.
 Marking the timepoints at which spikes occur at the sources can help the clinician scroll more easily through the data.
 We will write the data to a format that can be read by the open-source package [AnyWave](http://meg.univ-amu.fr/wiki/AnyWave), which is well-suited to this purpose.

 When we read in the data earlier, we filtered it, but here it is more useful to have the unfiltered data.
-So we import that to Fieldtrip and then append source time series data, adding header information for this, before writing the whole lot to the AnyWave ADES file format.
+So we import that to FieldTrip and then append source time series data, adding header information for this, before writing the whole lot to the AnyWave ADES file format.

     cfg = [];
     cfg.dataset = dataset;
     cfg.channel = 'MEG';
     data = ft_preprocessing(cfg);
     dat = ft_fetch_data(data);
     hdr = ft_fetch_header(data);

-    % then append the source hdr and data to the channel hdr and data. nsources = 10;  % for simplicity here we just append the top 10 source time series. for i = 1:nsources,
+    % then append the source hdr and data to the channel hdr and data. nsources = 10;  % for simplicity here we just append the top 10 source time series. for i = 1:nsources
-        dat(size(dat,1)+1,:)= source.avg.mom{peaks(i),:}*10e5; %see comment below about scaling hdr.label{end+1}= ['S' num2str(i)];
+        dat(size(dat,1)+1,:)= source.avg.mom{peaks(i),:}*10e5; % see note below about scaling
+        hdr.label{end+1}= ['S' num2str(i)];
         hdr.chantype{end+1} = 'source';
-        hdr.chanunit{end+1} = ''  ; % see note below about scaling
+        hdr.chanunit{end+1} = ''; % see note below about scaling
-    end;
+    end
     hdr.nChans = hdr.nChans+nsources;

     % write to files
-    ft_write_data(filename, dat, 'header', hdr, 'dataformat', 'anywave_ades');
+    ft_write_data('Case1_timeseries', dat, 'header', hdr, 'dataformat', 'anywave_ades');

-_(Notes: At the time of writing, units for the source time series in AnyWave are abitrary.
+_(Notes: At the time of writing, units for the source time series in AnyWave are arbitrary.
 Also, it is advisable to write all data to file at the same time rather than attempting to append source time series to an existing data file)._

 Finally we can automatically mark potential spikes in the source time series data and create labels in AnyWave marker file format.
 We use the convention (from the original CTF SAMg2 software) of placing a marker wherever the source time series exceeds 6 standard deviations of its mean.
 In our marker file, there is one label for each source, so events on the marker labelled '1' correspond to spikes on the time series from peak number 1 in the image.
 Marker 2 indicates events occurring at peak number 2, etc., etc.

-    fid = fopen([filename,'.mrk'], 'w+');
+    fid = fopen('Case1_timeseries.mrk', 'w');
     fprintf(fid,'%s\r\n','// AnyWave Marker File ');
     % loop through sources and times
+    k = 1;
     for i = 1:nsources
         dat = source.avg.mom{peaks(i),:};
         sd = std(dat);